bensmith07/zillow-regression-project/README.md

 - I conducted an initial exploration of the data by examing relationships between each of the potential features and the target
 - then explored further, to answer the initial questions posed above
 4. Modeling
-- Using varying combinations of features, I tested multiple Ordinary Least Squares (OLS) Regression models.
+- Using varying combinations of features, I tested multiple Ordinary Least Squares (OLS) Regression, Polynomial Regression, and Lasso + Lars models.
 - I then chose the model which performed with the smallest error on unseen data.

 ### How did we do?